 Pre-school Children 3-4 years:

-Preschoolers are ready for more complex activities:
+Preschoolers are ready for more complex activities that cultivate curiosity and stretch their thinking:

 Dress Up: